guyromellemagayano/guyromellemagayano/packages/components/src/address/README.md

 This component is highly optimized for performance:

+- **Minimal Overhead**: Simple implementation with efficient class name building.
+- **Conditional Analytics**: Analytics handlers are only created when analytics props are provided.
 - **Memoization**: Utilizes `React.memo` for its client-side components (`MemoizedAddressClient`) to prevent unnecessary re-renders.
 - **Lazy Loading**: Client-side components are dynamically imported and lazy-loaded on demand, reducing initial bundle size.
 - **Bundle Splitting**: Server-side and client-side code are naturally separated, further optimizing load times.